adriangb/xpresso/docs/tutorial/dependencies/README.md

     For simple cases like this, you can even use a lambda function: `Dependant(lambda: httpx.AsyncClient(...))` Just be concious of legibility!

-Since we are now specifying the `base_url` when we construct the `httpx.AsyncClient`, we can just use `"/get"` as the URL in our path function:
+Since we are now specifying the `base_url` when we construct the `httpx.AsyncClient`, we can just use `"/get"` as the URL in our endpoint function:

 ```python hl_lines="15"
 --8<-- "docs_src/tutorial/dependencies/tutorial_002.py"